“The body is the vehicle, consciousness the driver. Yoga is the path, and the chakras are the map.” – Anodea Judith

 How Many Chakras Does A Person Have?

 Are there 7 or 12 chakras?
 There are seven major chakras.
-Modern perspectives and the ongoing contributions of energy workers and healers focus mainly on 7 to 12 chakras located in and around the ether of the body.
+Modern perspectives and ongoing contributions of energy workers and healers focus mainly on 7 to 12 chakras.
+Located in and around the ether of the body.

-Below is the list of the 12 chakra system and where they are located in and around the body:
+Below is an image and list of the 12 chakra system.
+And where they are located in and around the body:

 1. Earth Star Chakra: Vasundhara